digitaledgeit/js-view/README.md

   and formats it for display in the view.*
   [Model–view–presenter](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter)

-## View.create(props) : View
+## View.extend(properties) : View

-Creates a new view class and copies the specified props to the view prototype.
+Creates a new child view class and copies the specified properties to the child view prototype.

 ## View.prototype.el : HTMLElement